 Case Study for Banyan Tree, Seychelles

-The hotel industry fraught competitions.
-International hotel groups compete to attract vacation goers in an industry worth 10% of the global GDP.
-Banyan Tree, a global hospitality brand offering luxurious stays in various locations worldwide, understands that pleasing the guests takes more than top-quality services.
+The hotel industry is fraught with competition as international hotel groups compete to attract vacation goers in an industry worth 10% of the global GDP.
+Banyan Tree, a global hospitality brand offering luxurious stays in various locations worldwide, understands that pleasing its guests takes more than top-quality services.

-Since its inception, Banyan Tree has grown from a Singaporean hotel brand to managing dozens of exclusive vacation resorts throughout global tourism spots, including Seychelles.
+Since its inception, Banyan Tree has grown from a Singaporean hotel brand to managing dozens of exclusive vacation resorts throughout global tourist spots, including in Seychelles.
 Banyan Tree Seychelles is nestled within a beach-facing tropical forest and offers gyms, restaurants & bars.